btwisted/BrainSong/README.md

   There are several music services to select, with Spotify being a top pick.
 * Build an Alexa Skill to be able to interact with the players.
 * Build a Postman collection that can post results to Slack.

+Andrew contributed a link to http://static.echonest.com/enspex/ which points to a set of Echo Nest and Spotify APIs.